 spinning flower mandala necklace with labradorite

 This one-of-a-kind design features a hand-cut brass flower, which is comprised of two individual layers of hand-etched brass, which are riveted together.
-The top layer spins freely, creating dimension around a faceted labradorite cabochon, nestled within a complementing brass bezel.
-The 12.5 inch long brass chain allows the pendant to rest perfectly upon the chest.
+The top layer spins freely, creating dimension around a polished labradorite cabochon, nestled within a complementing brass bezel.
+Under the top layer, I set a vintage watch face, which can be seen through the intricate cutouts on the top layer.
+As the top layer spins, the entire face can be seen through the cutouts.
+The 18 inch long brass chain allows the pendant to rest perfectly upon the chest.
 This is an eye-catching necklace, is perfect for layering and can easily be dressed up or down.

 Labradorite is a member of the Feldspar family and is treasured for its remarkable play of color, known as labradorescence.
 It was discovered in Labrador, Canada, by Moravian missionaries in 1770 who named it for the area.
 Lore of the Inuit peoples claim Labradorite fell from the frozen fire of the Aurora Borealis, an ordinary stone that transforms to the extraordinary, shimmering in a mystical light that separates the waking world from unseen realms.